svylabs/stablebase/WHITEPAPER.md

 - **Exclusive Asset:** The protocol exclusively supports Bitcoin or other native assets of the blockchain(eg: ETH) as collateral.

+# Highlights of StableBase Protocol

+- **0% Interest Rate**: Users are not charged ongoing interest rates on borrowed stablecoins, allowing them to hold positions indefinitely without accruing additional debt over time.
+- **0% Origination Fee**: There are no fees charged when opening a CDP, encouraging users to participate without the burden of upfront costs.
+- **Pay-as-You-Go Model**: Users pay fees only when there is a need to protect their positions, providing flexibility and cost efficiency.
+- **Single Collateral:** The protocol exclusively supports a single collateral type, simplifying the system and reducing complexity.
+- **Governance-Free:** StableBase operates without governance tokens or mechanisms, minimizing potential points of centralization and complexity.
+- **90% of Fees to Stability Pool Stakers:** A majority of the fees collected from users are distributed to Stability Pool stakers, incentivizing system support.
+- **10% of Fees to SBR Stakers:** A portion of the fees is allocated to SBR token stakers, encouraging long-term commitment.
+- **SBR Token Issuance for 1 Year with 0 Initial Supply:** SBR tokens are issued over one year with zero initial supply, distributed proportionally based on users' stakes.

 # Conclusion

-This stablecoin protocol offers a simplified and efficient approach to decentralized stablecoin issuance and management.
-By employing a market-driven, pay-as-you-go model, it provides users with flexibility in protecting their positions according to their individual needs and market conditions.
+StableBase offers a simplified and efficient approach to decentralized stablecoin issuance and management.
+By employing a minimalist design and a market-driven, pay-as-you-go model, it provides users with flexibility in protecting their positions according to their individual needs and market conditions.
 The elimination of interest rates and origination fees lowers barriers to entry, making the system more accessible.
-The innovativeredemption mechanism, supported by the Stability Pool for liquidations and a robust token incentive program, ensure system stability and encourage active participation.
+The innovative redemption mechanism, supported by the Stability Pool for liquidations and a robust token incentive program, ensures system stability and encourages active participation.
 This alignment of incentives fosters a resilient ecosystem that benefits all stakeholders.